makrai/notes/giachanou16-survey-twitter-sentiment.md

   * s i jkl is the sentiment on aspect a i j of entity e i
   * h k is the opinion holder
   * and t l is the time
-* researchers ... analyzed Twitter data for
+* researchers analyzed Twitter data for
   * making predictions [Bollen+ 2011], sentiment [Go+ 2009],
     emotions [Mohammad 2012], and irony [Reyes+ 2013]
 * challenges
-  * length limitation ... to 140 characters
+  * length limitation to 140 characters
     * recently Twitter announced that it may remove the length limitation
   * textual informalities that are extensively encountered in Twitter
 * oragnization
-  5.2 how tweets can be collected and annotated ...
-Section 5.2 2.3 presents more details for feature selection
+  5.2 how tweets can be collected and annotated Section 5.2 2.3 presents more details for feature selection
   3. presents the various TSA approaches.
-In the last step, the classifier 2.4 evaluation metrics are described on Section
+In the last step, the classifier 2.4 evaluation metrics
 * related work vs we
   * Two long and detailed surveys on SA were presented some time ago Pang and Lee [2008] and Liu and Zhang [2012]